 Biodiversity

 Unique biodiversity, including gorillas, forest elephants, and uncommon bird species, calls the nation's woods home.
-Industrial activity and deforestation provide difficulties for conservation initiatives.
+Industrial activity and deforestation pose difficulties for conservation initiatives.
 Though the nation boasts a modest fishing sector, pollution and overfishing have affected marine life.

 Economy